 Step 5: Secure Funding if Necessary

-Depending on the type of business and your own financial status, you may need to secure funding or even finance.
+Depending on the type of business and your own financial status, you may need to secure funding in the form of a small business loan or an investment.

 The type of business you intend to create has a large bearing on this.
 For example, if you are an online business with minimal overheads and digital products, you may simply be able to fund your business with your own cash.